matvej-g/cube3D/README.md

 ## About

 `cub3D` is a Norm-compliant C raycasting engine inspired by Wolfenstein 3D.
-It parses a 2D map of walls, floors, and sprites, projects them into a 3D view, and allows the player to navigate the scene in real time.
+It parses a 2D map of walls, floors, and wall textures, projects them into a 3D view, and allows the player to navigate the scene in real time.

 ## Features